CirroBuild/FrostiDocs/docs/guides/digitalocean.md

 - A DigitalOcean account (sign up using
   [the QuestDB referral link](https://m.do.co/c/50d6b551562b) for 100 USD free credit)
-- Basic `shell` knowledge for executing commands on the DigitalOCean droplet
+- Basic `shell` knowledge for executing commands on the DigitalOcean droplet

 ## Create a QuestDB Droplet